Mixed media and Installation artist

 You can also explore Anna's bibliography and a list of selected exhibitions of her mixed media artworks here.

-Full details to be announced, please join the mailing list to be kept up to date with this and future exhibitions.
+Please join the mailing list to receive invitations to this and future exhibitions.

 [SHELTER]